 1981 Toyota Corolla.
 This is actually it.
 I bought it from my sister in 1994 for $500 and broke it in with a trip to California.
 This vehicle was one of my favourites.
 The engine was indestructible (close to 400,000 km when I got rid of it) but everything else eventually fell apart.
 I had an art class paint it with industrial mistints once, then I painted it purple, then it sat in my driveway for a couple of years before I gave it to some guy for his kids to drive on the back of his farm and practice their stick shift.
 For all I know it is still running.

 1987 GMC pickup.
 Took this pic at Eaglet Lake.
 I bought this from a friend Steve for $1000 and drove it from 1997-2001.
 I liked having the box, which (with a canopy) made a great camper.
 I replaced the engine in an expensive trip to Saskatchewan to visit my girlfriend (now wife!), and used this truck to move many people in and out of good places and bad.
-I gave it to Bob Ormond, a teacher friend who fixed it up for a lawn care business.
+On Sep 11, 2001, I got pulled over by the police and issued a number of notices to fix the vehicle or take it off the road.
+So, I gave it to Bob Ormond, a teacher at my school, who did the repairs and used it to run his after-school lawn care business for a while.

 1993 Jeep Cherokee, bought at the local vehicle auction in 2000 for $5000.
 Although we loved this SUV like a brother, after chugging along for 10 years it developed significant personality deficits.
 Yet another Thielmann car sold for scrap metal.